Shu-Aib/HTML-CSS/README.md

 </pre>

 This example sets the color of the header to blue and centers it, <br>
-while the paragraph with the ID intro is styled with green text and a font size of 18px.<br>
+while the paragraph with the /*ID intro*/ is styled with green text and a font size of 18px.<br>